Zhaohl2017/public/averis/dashboard/backend/dashboard/README.md

 # Backend service created using NodeJS & Express framework (JWT Authentication with PostgreSQL) for the Dashboard project

-This is the REST API service with JWT Authentication created under NodeJS Express framework & PostgreSQL database, used for he Dashboard project.
+This is the REST API service with JWT Authentication created using NodeJS, Express framework & PostgreSQL database, used for he Dashboard project.

 ## API list